Elizabeth Mure, Robert II and a Question of Legitimacy

 With 13 claimants to the Scottish throne it was Edward I of England who was given the duty of selecting Scotland’s next king.
 Isabella’s close family links to the English crown may have helped Edward decide in John’s favour and he was installed as King of Scotland in November 1292.

-John and Isabella may have had at least 3, but possibly 4, children together.
+John and Isabella may have had at least three, but possibly four, children together.

 A daughter, Margaret, died unmarried.
 There is mention of another daughter, Anne; but there is doubt as to whether she ever existed.